How to Validate Polish Tax Identification Number (NIP) in Laravel

 $weights = [6, 5, 7, 2, 3, 4, 5, 6, 7];

-Next each digit is multiplied by its corresponding weight:
+Next, each of the first 9 digits is multiplied by its corresponding weight:

 for ($i = 0; $i < 9; $i++) {